Here’s a list of the most frequently asked questions about driving the Outlander PHEV.

 Even if you run out of petrol, you can still drive the vehicle as long as the battery still has power.
 However, because the electric motor is also used to start the engine in PHEVs, if you are out of both petrol and battery power, the electric motor won’t be able to start the engine even if you fill up with petrol.
 If you run both completely down, you’ll need to charge the battery using an external power source before you can drive again.

-When does the engine come on?
+When does the engine come on in the PHEV?

 The petrol engine comes on when the battery level becomes low and requires charging or when a large amount of drive power is needed.
 These steps occur automatically and don’t require driver intervention.
 The vehicle can continue running in Electric Vehicle mode while the engine is charging the battery, and the engine can supply drive power to assist the electric motors.

-The engine comes on automatically when I start up the vehicle, even though the battery is fully charged.
+The PHEV engine comes on automatically when I start up the vehicle, even though the battery is fully charged.
 Why?

 To prevent engine damage caused by fuel deterioration, the engine comes on to consume fuel if no more than 10 litres of petrol have been added to the fuel tank in three straight months.
 The engine will continue turning on automatically while driving (in Hybrid Vehicle mode) until the fuel tank is filled with at least 15 litres of petrol.